 - The next section discusses an example that helps explain why transformation initiatives can often fail to reach their goals.

-- The last section in this article provides an explanation of additional criterion that needs to be evaluated prior to launching a transformation project.
+- The last section in this article provides an explanation of additional criterion.
+It needs to be evaluated before launching a transformation project.

 Composite Case Example: Building a Project Management Office (PMO)

 Several organizations and industries are represented in the composite organization-x that is described below.
-An Organization-X considered its future under threat, anticipating legislation recently passed south of the border to be eventually copied in the Organization’s location.
+An Organization-X felt threatened about its future.
+It anticipated that legislation recently passed south of the border would eventually be copied in the Organization’s location.

-Organization-X had also recently rec-X eived a mandate from its stakeholders to switch from an ad-hoc (top-down) servicing model to a member-driven service model.
+Organization-X had also recently rec-X eived a mandate from its stakeholders.
+The organization needed to switch from an ad-hoc (top-down) servicing model to a member-driven service model.
 Both transitions would require a transformation approach and framework to move the organization forward.

 Legacy Framework